lioc7381/pharmacy-management-system/docs/prd/epic-3-core-order-fulfillment-workflow.md

 ### Acceptance Criteria

-1. Given the Salesperson is on the 'Prescription Processing' screen, a 'Reject' button is available.
+1. On the 'Prescription Processing' screen, a 'Reject' button is available.
+Tapping it shows a simple dialog to input a rejection reason.
-2. When the 'Reject' button is tapped, the system prompts the Salesperson to enter a mandatory reason for the rejection (e.g., "Image is blurry," "Prescription is incomplete").
+2.  **Backend (Laravel):** A `RejectPrescriptionRequest` FormRequest will validate the request, ensuring the `reason` field is present and non-empty.
-3. Upon confirming the rejection, a secure API endpoint updates the prescription's status to 'Rejected' and saves the rejection reason.
+3.  **Backend (Laravel):** The corresponding `PrescriptionService` method will update the prescription's status to 'Rejected' and save the rejection reason.
-4. The system generates an in-app notification for the client informing them that their submission was rejected and includes the reason provided by the Salesperson.
+4.  **Backend (Laravel):** The service will then create an in-app notification for the client, informing them of the rejection and including the reason.
-5. A rejected prescription is removed from the main 'pending' queue for Salespeople.
+5. A rejected prescription no longer appears in the API response for the 'pending' prescription queue.

 ## Story 3.4: Manage Order Status